airmanss/GAMPoint/README.md

 After the Pointcept environment is configured, place the GAMPoint model file and configuration files into the corresponding Pointcept project directories before training or evaluation.

-## Data preparation
+## Data availability and preparation

 This repository does **not** redistribute the raw or preprocessed files of ScanNet v2 or S3DIS.

 ScanNet v2 and S3DIS are third-party benchmark datasets.
-Users should obtain them from their official dataset providers and follow the corresponding license and access requirements.
+Users should obtain these datasets from their official dataset providers and follow the corresponding license and access requirements.

-In this work, we followed the Pointcept data preparation pipeline for ScanNet v2 and S3DIS.
-Please refer to the official Pointcept data preparation instructions:
+In this work, we followed the Pointcept data preparation pipeline for ScanNet v2 and S3DIS:

 ```text
 https://github.com/Pointcept/Pointcept#data-preparation
 ```

-After obtaining the datasets from the official sources, users can use the following preprocessing scripts provided in this repository:
+After obtaining the datasets from the official sources, users may use the preprocessing scripts provided in this repository:

 ```text
 s3dis_preprocessing.py